samuelgozi/firebase-auth-lite/README.md

 I considered fixing this, but it makes the sign in considerably slower, and you need to add the link provided by firebase anyways.
 The case in which firebase will automatically add their authorized URL is when using Google as a provider.
 And you can add it from the GCP console here: https://console.developers.google.com/apis/credentials

-Another reason I didn't fix this is because I believe its a little bit more secure when you have to add them manually.
-I read the OpenID connect standard, the the reason for the existence of the restriction to only redirect to whitelisted domains exists for that reason.
+Another reason I didn't fix this is because I believe its a little bit more secure when you have to add them explicitly.
+According to the OpenID connect standard, that is the reason for the existence of the restriction to only redirect to whitelisted domains.

 #### 2. Begin authentication flow